 Permits and Labor

 You may need to hire professional installers for your tub project.
-Replacing an old alcove tub with one of the same size and shape can cost as little as $100, but you’ll likely pay at least a few hundred dollars up to $2,000.
-You’ll need to hire a licensed plumber for the existing pipes to be altered.
-These professionals charge $50–$200 per hour, depending on their experience level.
-You’ll also need to pay for permits for any major plumbing work, usually costing $50–$500.
+Labor charges could range between $100 and $2,000 for new bathtub installation, depending on your project.
+You’ll need to hire a licensed plumber to alter the existing pipes.
+These professionals charge $45–$200 per hour, depending on their experience level.
+You’ll also need to pay for permits for any major plumbing work, which usually costs $50–$500.

 Plumbing and Electrical Upgrades